How to Get a State-Approved Responsible Vendor Certification in North Carolina?

 - Choose an approved training provider.

-– Look for an ABC Commission-approved program. - Complete the online or in-person course.
+– Look for a state-recognized program. - Complete the online or in-person course.

 – Courses cover ID checks, intoxication management, and liability laws. - Pass the certification exam.